Sunglow Plant (Crassula coccinea) Indoor Care, Propagation, Common Issues and Solutions

 Fertilizer

-Feed Sunglow Plant with a balanced, liquid fertilizer every 3-4 weeks when the plant is actively growing (during the growing period).
+Feed your Sunglow Plant with a balanced, liquid fertilizer every 3-4 weeks when the plant is actively growing (during the growing period).

 Flush out accumulated salts from the soil by running a stream of water through the soil until the water comes out through the drainage hole.
 Allow it to run for a few minutes and repeat the process several times.